huggingface/transformers/docs/source/add_new_model.rst

 network.
 At some point, you will notice a difference between the two implementations, which should point you to the bug in the 🤗 Transformers implementation.
-From our experience, a simple and efficient way is to add many print statements in both the original implementation and 🤗 Transformers implementation, at the same positions in the network respectively, and to successively remove print statements showing the same values for intermediate presentions.
+From our experience, a simple and efficient way is to add many print statements in both the original implementation and 🤗 Transformers implementation, at the same positions in the network respectively, and to successively remove print statements showing the same values for intermediate presentations.

 When you're confident that both implementations yield the same output, verifying the outputs with ``torch.allclose(original_output, output, atol=1e-3)``, you're done with the most difficult part!
 Congratulations - the